Ulster Volunteer Force: Middle East

 In June 1987, the UVF stole over £325,000 during an armed robbery at a branch of the Northern Bank in Portadown.
 The cash was then laundered through Swiss banks accounts and other financial institutions in mainland Europe, where "respectable" members of the Unionist business community made in person lodgements.
 The money was then used to buy an arms shipment from Christian militia groups in Lebanon, that was to be split evenly between the UVF, the UDA, and Ulster Resistance.
 The weapons, which amounted to over 200 Vz.
 58 assault rifles, 94 Browning Hi-Power pistols, 4 RPG-7 rocket launchers and dozens of warheads, over 400 RGD-5 grenades and 30,000 rounds of ammunition arrived at Belfast docks in December 1987, and was thereafter distributed to the three loyalist paramilitary groups.
 Although the arms were sourced in Lebanon, it has been alleged that the ultimate supplier was Armscor in South Africa, who funneled the shipment through a series of middlemen (such as American arms dealer Douglas Bernhardt) to disguise its true source.
 After the cash had been couriered over to Bernhardt's office in Geneva, he was alleged to have then arranged a bank draft to be forwarded to an arms dealer in Beirut, who then sourced the weapons and loaded then into a shipping container labelled as ceramic floor tiles.
 A supposed motive for Apartheid South Africa to get involved in supplying arms to loyalist paramilitary groups was their attempts to obtain classified Starstreak surface-to-air missile technology from the Short Brothers factory in Belfast, evidence of which was uncovered after representatives from Ulster Resistance were arrested in Paris in April 1989, along with Bernhardt and a diplomat from South Africa, while in the possession of stolen missile parts.

 Eastern Europe

 On 24 November 1993, following a tip off from MI6, UK customs officers raided the MV Inowroclaw cargo ship while it was docked at Teesport and discovered a UVF weapons and explosives shipment hidden amongst a load of ceramic tiles.
-The shipment, which was described the as the biggest illegal arms seizure on British soil, contained 300 AKM rifles with thousands of rounds of ammunition, dozens of 9mm pistols, hundreds of hand grenades, over two metric tons of plastic explosives and thousands of detonators.
+The shipment, which was described as the biggest illegal arms seizure on British soil, contained 300 AKM rifles with thousands of rounds of ammunition, dozens of 9mm pistols, hundreds of hand grenades, over two metric tons of plastic explosives and thousands of detonators.
 The ship had originated in the Baltic Sea port of Gdynia, and Polish authorities had warned British intelligence agencies in advance of its arrival in England.